tautomer/tautomer.github.io/_posts/blog/homelab/2025-04-10-immich_in_lxc.md

 1. First, fork my repo (of course....)
 2. Head to [your GitHub settings for personal access tokens][pat]
-3. Generate a fine-grained personal access token for your fork `your-github-username/immich-in-lxc` with the permissions of `Read access to metadata` and
+3. Generate a fine-grained personal access token for your fork `your-github-username/immich-in-lxc` with the read and write permissions of `Actions` and  `Variables`.
-   `Read and Write access to actions, actions variables, code, and workflows`.

    ![PAT Screenshot][pat screenshot]